vidhvesh/React-ion/README.md

 ### BABEL (a package managed by Parcel)
 - Babel is a JavaScript Compiler, many also call it as "Transpiler".
 - It transpiles the JSX code into JS Engine understandable code.

+- config driven ui
+- wherever we use .map or looping we should use key.